EddymurphyAkwiwu/MultiStateMethods/README.md

 # Repository Overview

-This repository contains several folders, each dedicated to a specific method for modelling multi-state cancer progression described in the paper: *"A comparison of methods for modelling multi-state cancer progression using screening data with censoring after intervention."*.
+This repository contains several folders for statistical methods for modelling multi-state cancer progression described in the paper: *"A comparison of methods for modelling multi-state cancer progression using screening data with censoring after intervention."*.
 These folders are as follows:

 - **msm**
 - **msm-phase**